The Norwegian Customs electronic transit system (NCTS) is an electronic

 - Network provider approved by Norwegian Customs.
 Your software provider will give you guidance to find the right network provider.

-Once you have obtained everything listed above, you must submit an application to the customs region where your company is registered.
+Once you have obtained everything listed above, you must submit an application to the Movement of Goods Division.

 Procedures in the NCTS